galkochris/new-intensive-2/README.md

 # How to Play

 ### Press any key on your Keyboard and listen and watch as the screen changes before your eyes!

+# Thanks

+### Big thanks to Howler.js, Patatap, and Colt Steele for their inspiration, help and guidance